angular-ui/bootstrap/src/accordion/docs/readme.md

 Instead of the `heading` attribute on the `uib-accordion-group`, you can use an `uib-accordion-heading` element inside a group that will be used as the group's header.

+If you're using a custom template for the `uib-accordion-group`, you'll need to have an element for the heading to be transcluded into using `uib-accordion-header` (e.g. `<div uib-accordion-header></div>`).

 ### Known issues

 To use clickable elements within the accordion, you have override the accordion-group template to use div elements instead of anchor elements, and add `cursor: pointer` in your CSS.
 This is due to browsers interpreting anchor elements as the target of any click event, which triggers routing when certain elements such as buttons are nested inside the anchor element.